 FITMAN-SeMa (Metadata and Ontologies Semantic Matching SE) (FITMAN-SeMa, 2018) is a component of FIWARE (FIWARE, 2018) for Industry 3 aims to solve interoperability problems in the collaboration of business processes.
 Furthermore, FITMAN-SeMa provides storing and retrieving functionalities for ontologies and triplets.
 By using various algorithms FITMAN-SeMa performs effective semantic matching.
 The FITMAN-SeMa is installable software which matches concepts between two different ontologies.
 This different approach may enable collaboration and possible matching of two different sources.
 Nevertheless, it is not a manufacturing agent-based eco-system dedicated solution.
-In order to achieve a higher level of interoperability FITMAN-SeMa unable to extract conclusions from manufacturing domain in order to perform an efficient matchmaking of agents and services as it is not designed for this domain.
+In order to achieve a higher level of interoperability FITMAN-SeMa introduces a solution which is not based in a central ontology.
+But this last feature makes the SeMa unable to extract conclusions from manufacturing domain in order to perform an efficient matchmaking of agents and services as it is not designed for this domain.